Do you pluck out unwanted hairs?

-Do you pluck?
 According to the NHS, nearly 75 per cent of women experience increased facial hair as they age, especially after the menopause.
 Chin hairs, that top the list as our biggest bugbear are usually a sign of low oestrogen.
 But, dermatologists believe genetics play a part as well – if your mother has chin hair, you most likely will too.

 But, always wash your face with warm water first – this will relax the hair follicle and prevent tugging.
 To reduce the risk of spots or infection, wash your tweezers with soapy water and store them in a dry place after every use.

 Plucking lone grey hairs doesn’t actually invite two to grow back in it’s place (as many people think) but it can permanently damage the follicle resulting in bald patches.
 The choice is yours.

 Our nose hairs filter out the bad germs we breathe in every day.
 As well as making your eyes water, plucking stray nose hairs can enable bacteria to enter the ‘danger triangle’ – the area between our mouth and nose that crosses blood flow headed to the brain.

 Contrary to old wives’ tales, there is no evidence that plucking hair from a mole can cause it to turn cancerous.

 But, it can make the mole become infected, inflamed and bleed – which will draw more attention than a small fine hair.

 We aren’t sure why you would want to but if you do, experts are warning that it’s really not a good idea.
 The chance of bumps and ingrown hairs multiplies when you pluck your armpits.